riatelab/geoimport/README.md

 <a href="https://www.npmjs.com/package/geoimport"><img src="https://img.shields.io/npm/v/geoimport" /></a>

-Easily convert your geospatial data to/from GeoJSON for Web-based applications.
+Easily convert your geospatial data to/from GeoJSON for browser-based applications.

 ## Description